irwtdvoys/aoc-2024/readme.md

 ##### Day 05

 Tried a very naive bruteforce before attempting a tree based on the rules.
 In the end used simpler trees after filtering for relevant rules and then running a DFS.

+##### Day 06

+Kept track of all directions taken through a space in a hash map to detect loops.
+Ran for each visited space from part 1 and counted loops detected.
+Further optimised to not recalculate the start of the path each time.